stkent/stkent.github.io/_posts/2020-02-04-listing-your-android-apps-actual-dependencies-in-2020.md

 - `androidx.core:core:1.1.0` is a direct dependency of `androidx.appcompat:appcompat:1.1.0`, and is therefore an **indirect** dependency of our project;
 - `androidx.lifecycle:lifecycle-runtime` is a direct dependency of `androidx.core:core:1.1.0` which is a direct dependency of `androidx.appcompat:appcompat:1.1.0`, and is therefore a (doubly) **indirect** dependency of our project; etc.

 Running `./gradlew :app:dependencies` on an Android project outputs [**many**](https://github.com/gradle/gradle/issues/11648){:new_tab} separate lists of dependencies; one for each Gradle [configuration](https://docs.gradle.org/6.1.1/userguide/dependency_management_for_java_projects.html#sec:configurations_java_tutorial){:new_tab}.
-While the term may sound unfamiliar, you've definitely interacted with configurations before; the `implementation` keyword you use when declaring dependencies of your app refers to a configuration with the same name.
+While the term may sound unfamiliar, you’ve definitely interacted with configurations before; the `implementation` keyword you use when declaring dependencies of your app refers to a configuration with the same name.

 We can reduce the verbosity of the `dependencies` task by passing the name of a single configuration using the `--configuration` parameter: